-- 1. Applications will be reviewed to ascertain compliance with the requirements of this Solicitation (including the Guidelines), through the end of the Solicitation Period. - 2.
+- 1. Applications will be reviewed to ascertain compliance with the requirements of this Incentive Solicitation (including the Guidelines), through the Closing Date. - 2.
 To qualify for funding, Applications must be complete and in full compliance with all requirements.
 Incomplete or non-compliant Applications will be rejected without further review.
-At its discretion, the Board may request supplemental materials from the Applicant and such materials must be received within 15 days of the date of the request or the Application may be rejected without further review. - 3.
-Applications that meet all the requirements set forth herein will be approved on a rolling, first-come, firstserve basis, through the end of the Solicitation Period, or until the funds available for this Solicitation have been exhausted.
+At its discretion, the Board may request supplemental materials from the Applicant and such materials must be received within fifteen (15) days of the date of the request or the Application may be rejected without further review. - 3.
+Applications that meet all the requirements set forth herein will be approved on a rolling, first-come, first-served basis, through the Closing Date.